Its been a year since I wrote about marijuana addiction

 a significantly higher rate of marijuana use in those suffering from chronic mental illnesses such as psychotic disorders.
 That said, lets face it, the mentally ill in our culture may be the most stigmatized of all; in the sliding scale of oppression they beat out the stigma and discrimination

-based on race, sexism, sexual preference.
+, sexism, sexual preference.
 They lack the opportunity to create a productive life, so of course they’re bored and hanging out becomes the way of being.
 Another study of the institutionalize elderly demonstrated the improvement in wellbeing, when marijuana was introduced in the lives of the residents.
 Like the mentally ill, the stigmatized races and many from low SES, they are deprived of the opportunity to growth in our society.

 Another study conducted by Meier’s group at Duke University, using data collected in New Zealand, claimed that pot use in adolescents led to a significant drop in IQ later.
 However according to Norway’s researcher Ole Rogeberg and his team, the Duke study somewhat ignored most obvious confounds.
 Going back to the original data they found socioeconomic class was largely responsible; subjects who were from higher SES didn’t show the drop in IQ later.
 People who grow up in lower SES aren’t often exposed to the intelligence-boosting stimulus afforded to those of higher classes.
 Despite what many believe, intelligence isn’t fixed, it’s incremental and its growth depends upon opportunity and effort.
 Those from the New Zealand study who lost IQ points were from the lower SES portion of the population studied.
 Those from the higher SES group who were exposed to education and mental stimulation, failed to show the later decline in intelligence.
 I have to conclude that the mentally ill, the elderly, the low SES population are barred from the very things that increase IQ scores.
 Smoking pot may become their only occupation.
 So much for the original conclusion that marijuana lowers IQ years later.
 When people are excluded from the institutions and life-styles that promote productivity, they don’t do well whether or not they smoke marijuana.
 The association is just that; it by no means suggests the arrow of cause and effect.
 Lack of life opportunities may lead to marijuana and other drug use, rather than visa versa.
 Having said this, I should add that a NIDA study concluded that teen pot use continues to be of concern, negatively affecting cognitive skills (intelligence) along with other developmental problems.